-For more information and to complete an application.
-For more information and to complete an application.
+For more information and to complete an application, contact (903) 575-2000.

 Withdrawing from School

 When a student under age 18 withdraws from school, the parent or guardian must submit a written request to the principal, specifying the reasons for withdrawal and the final day the student will be in attendance.
 Withdrawal forms are available from the principal's office.